 Active Directory is a specialized software tool that was developed by Microsoft to make it easier for the administrators and security management teams of Windows domain networks to manage and deploy network changes and system or security policy changes to all machines connected to the domain, or to defined groups of users or endpoints.
-Active Directory was first released for installation with Windows Server 2000, but the latest version is available for use with Windows Server 2019.

 With Active Directory, network administrators can achieve high-level control over the various domains, users and objects within a network.
 Administrators can organize users into groups, assign or remove security and access privileges based on group membership and maintain oversight of access controls at every level of the organization.
 Active Directory employs a unique methodology for structuring network objects that lets network admins deploy changes in an organized and streamlined way, without having to change each object individually.
 The software also delivers a range of network services known as Active Directory Domain Services (AD DS).

 Active Directory provides information on network objects and endpoints (authentication status, certification status, etc.), and services to users.
 To understand the inner workings of the Active Directory software tool, we need to be familiar with how the tool defines and treats different objects in the network.

 A network object in Active Directory can represent anything on the network, including users, groups, computers, tablets, mobile phones, end-user applications, security applications, printers, or shared folders.
 A network object is assigned a type or class, and all network objects in the same class have the same set of attributes (but different values for at least one of these attributes).
 Attribute data for a user could include things like First Name or Telephone Number, while attributes for a printer might include Model Number and IP Address.
 Each object is uniquely defined by its attributes.